In this lab we explore the construction of Java programs and other text files.

 Capture the representation of the Java class in a file, call it class.txt and TURN IT IN.

 The mysterious program is not written in a way that is easily read.
 Can you write an identical program with better style?
 By identical

 program, we mean one that has essentially the same class file as the mysterious program, not just the same output behavior.

 Create your Java program, call it Main.java, run javap on it.
 If it has similar class files as the mysterious program, then TURN IT IN.

 Aside from the use of Unicode escapes, your program Main.java undoubtedly has many small differences when compared to the

-All three parts of this lab are due before you leave.
-Using the submit server turn-in:
+All four parts of this lab are due before you leave:

 Please use the file names exactly as given above, as this makes it easier for us to verify that you have fulfilled the lab requirements.

 Don't forget your Header (for java file): /* * Author: Firstname Lastname, email * Course: CSE 1002, Section 01/02, Fall 2012 * Project: project_id */

 To add javac and javap to the path, run this command: